Why GIVA?

 The Givingtide Rationale

-Why a Shared Standard Matters
+Why a Common Standard Matters

 • Isolated giving produces results proportional to individual commitments.
 Aligned giving produces results proportional to the whole—a fundamentally different order of magnitude.